getml/getml.com/src/docs/user_guide/getml_suite/python_api.md

 [](){#getml-suite-python-api}
 # The getML Python API

-The getML Python API is shipped along with the matching version of the getML engine and monitor in the file you can download from [getml.com](https://getml.com) (see [Installation][installation]).
+The getML Python API is shipped along with the matching version of the getML engine and monitor (see [Installation][installation]).

 The most important thing you have to keep in mind when working with the Python API is this: